geoios/DRD-Algorithm/README.md

 <b><p align="center" fontsize="15">(b) unequal-weight case</p></b>

+<b><p align="center" fontsize="15">Runing time </p></b>

 ### Example code 2 (Fixed the number of nuisance parameters)
-To test that the running time increases with the number of observations, we fix the dimension of the nuisance parameter, q=20, and then increase the number of each set of observations from 20 to 200.
+>> To illustrate the running speed of the algorithm, fix the nuisance paramter number q=20, and increase the observation number from 20 to 200, then the runing times of different algorithms are shown in the following figures.

 <p align="center"><img src = 'https://github.com/geoios/DRD-Algorithm/blob/main_ywl/Fixed%20nuisance%20%20parameter_EqualWeight.jpg' width="700"></b>